drizzle-mizzle/CharacterAI-Discord-Bot/README.md

    at System.Collections.Generic.List1.get_Item(Int32 index)
    at CharacterAI_Discord_Bot.Handlers.CommandsHandler.HandleMessage(SocketMessage rawMsg)
 ```
-Just use `auto_setup` in Config.
-It will be fixed soon.
+Just use `auto_setup` in Config for now.
+It will be fixed in nearest update.
 <!-- Some **Windows users** are facing the problem of being unable to access character.ai: https://github.com/drizzle-mizzle/CharacterAI-Discord-Bot/issues/28 <br>
 If you encounter something similar to:<br>
 > `Request failed! (https://beta.character.ai/chat/character/info/)`<br>